The Lesser Blessed (film)

 The Lesser Blessed is a Canadian drama film, released in 2012.
 The film was written and directed by Anita Doron and is based on the novel of the same name by Richard Van Camp, the film stars Joel Evans as Larry Sole, a young Tłı̨chǫ teenager living in the Northwest Territories.
 The film's cast also includes Chloe Rose, Kiowa Gordon, Benjamin Bratt, Dylan Cook and Tamara Podemski.
 Despite being set in the Northwest Territories, the film was shot in Sudbury, Ontario.

 The film premiered at the imagineNATIVE Film + Media Arts Festival in 2012 to critical acclaim.
 Doron garnered a Canadian Screen Award nomination for Best Adapted Screenplay at the 1st Canadian Screen Awards.
 The film later screened at the Toronto International Film Festival in 2012.

 Plot

-The film follows a shy teenager living in a small, remote community in the Northwest Territories of Canada and dealing with life as a high school student.
-The film explores several typical teen issues, such as alienation and the search for one's own identity, but in this case from the perspective of a Dogrib Indian who struggles between his Native ancestry and finding his place in to the modern world.
+The film follows a shy teenager living in a remote community in the Northwest Territories of Canada, while dealing with life as a high school student.
+The film explores several teen-focused issues, such as alienation and the search for one's own identity, but in this case from the perspective of a Dogrib Indian who struggles between his Native ancestry and finding his place in to the modern world.